Master of Contemporary Education

 When the number of eligible applicants for admission exceeds the number of places available, the following selection criteria will be applied:

 Applicants who meet the maximum number of listed criteria will be the preferred candidates

 Selection will be made by a subcommittee set up for the purpose with the delegated authority to offer places to applicants.
 The subcommittee will select students on the basis of written information supplied on the enrolment form.
 At the discretion of the subcommittee, an interview (face-to-face or electronic) may be required.

 This is a practice-based Master’s highly relevant to your education context e.g classroom

-For part-time students we are looking at weekends and school holidays.
-This may be similar for full-time students but there may be some sessions on work days.
+Usually, workshops will be held during the school holidays or on a weekend.
 There may be some flexibility around workshops/days of the week, but there is an expectation that you will attend these workshops.
 Attending online is possible, please speak with the programme team.